 The contribution of shared mobility

 While shared mobility services have their benefits, they also present challenges.
 Achieving a minimum critical mass of users may be more difficult in rural areas.
+Additionally, many of these services require digital payment methods, such as credit cards, which can exclude individuals with no credit history or a bad one.

 Inclusive options, such as in-app wallets that can be topped up with debit or prepaid cards, should be considered.